 - If you don’t think you need to save that money, are there other things we can make or collect that can be exchanged for cash in an emergency?

-- Build dialogue around the historical interaction between the local safety net and state structures.
+Build dialogue and awareness around the historical interaction between the local safety net and state structures and especially how